Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

 \subsection{Generalization ability}

 The generalization ability is a key indicator to measure the quality of supervised learning models.
 It refers to the ability to generalize from the training set to the testing set.
 Generally speaking, the supervised learning model possesses strong generalization ability when executing well in predicting samples that have never been seen before.
-In the current model, bounded by the sampling boundary $\epsilon'_+$, we divide the never-before-seen samples into two parts: internal samples and external samples.
-As a result, the generalization ability is primarily manifested in two aspects:

-(\emph{i}) Generalization of errors within the sampling range, which can be quantified by the generalization error $G(\epsilon'_-,\epsilon'_+)$ in Eq.~(\ref{g16}).
-Specifically, a greater generalization ability within the sampling range is reflected by a smaller generalization error $G(\epsilon'_-,\epsilon'_+)$.
-In other words, a small $G(\epsilon'_-,\epsilon'_+)$ represents that the learned phase parameters $\bm{\theta}$ have strong robustness against the errors within the sampling range.
+For learned phase parameters $\bm{\theta}$, the generalization ability can be quantified by the average infidelity $I_f(\epsilon_-,\epsilon_+)$ in Eq.~(\ref{g16}).
+Specifically, a strong generalization ability is reflected in a small average infidelity $I_f(\epsilon_-,\epsilon_+)$, while a large $I_f(\epsilon_-,\epsilon_+)$ indicates that the fidelity of quantum control is not very high and also has poor robustness with respect to the errors.
+Note that the average infidelity $I_f(\epsilon_-,\epsilon_+)$ is difficult to accurately characterize within what error range the learned phase parameters $\bm{\theta}$ have strong robustness.
+Therefore, we adopt the robust width $W(\xi)$ in Eq.~(\ref{w17}).
+Apparently, the robustness is better if $W(\xi)$ is larger.

-(\emph{ii}) Generalization of the error range.
-For a given error threshold $\xi$, it is very necessary to know within what error range rather than sampling range the learned phase parameters $\bm{\theta}$ have good robustness, and this quantity can be measured by the robust width $W(\xi)$ in Eq.~(\ref{w17}).
-In fact, this quantity is mainly used to characterize whether or not the learned phase parameters $\bm{\theta}$ work well when the errors are beyond the sampling range.

-Before elaborating on the generalization ability, we stress that there are some differences between the traditional supervised learning model \cite{Bishop2006} and the current one.
-In traditional supervised learning \cite{Bishop2006}, when the complexity of the model exceeds a certain level, the algorithm is easy to overfit, and thus affects the accuracy of sample prediction.
-Namely, more training parameters is not always better.
-On the contrary, the more complex the current model, the stronger generalization ability the system has, because a more complex model implies that \emph{more phase parameters can be used for training}.
-Namely, model complexity (i.e., \emph{increasing pulse numbers}) is conducive to promoting the generalization ability.
-The reason is that the rule that needs to be learned is already known, i.e., the hyperplane $\hat{F}(\epsilon^1, \dots, \epsilon^l, \dots, \epsilon^L)=1$ as shown in Fig.~\ref{super}(b).
-We next study this issue in detail.